HarithGovinna/My_Fadecandy_2022/README.md

 The simulator has been connected using the graphical UI (User Interface) and the Console (Terminal) to produce various animations.

+The user interface has an exit button at the bottom of the GUI.
+When the user presses the exit button, a message box appears asking "Do you want to exit?".
+The user can press yes to exit the UI or no to continue in the UI.

+The sizes of the image buttons and text buttons have been set, so that the user can see them clearly and learn a little about the animation style.

 # Version 01